James Attwood

 James Attwood, digital editor

-Title: Acting magazine editor
+Title: Associate editor

 He joined Autocar in 2017 and worked as digital editor, deputy editor and executive editor before taking on a new challenge in 2021 as the launch editor of Move Electric, Haymarket’s website that covers all forms of e-mobility.
+He returned to Autocar in 2023 for a stint as acting magazine editor.

 Before moving into automotive, James spent more than a decade in motorsport journalism, working on Autosport, autosport.com, F1 Racing and Motorsport News, editing the latter title for three years.
 During that time he covered everything from club rallies to top-level international events, and interviewed many of the true greats of the sport.
 That included Porsche sportscar great Richard Attwood, who James is slightly disappointed to note is no relation.